jaronnix/jaronnix.github.io/docs/pages/strategy/competition.md

     Located in `Marlborough, MA`

-    !!! caution "Disadvantages"
+    ??? caution "Disadvantages"
         This solution does not provide adequacy evaluations or the ability to scan and store slides and is applicable only to pap smear samples.
 Additionally, the equipment is massive and stationary in the laboratory keeping them from integrating at the point-of-care.

 ### Whole Slide Imaging Systems
-Whole Slide Scanning platforms are indirect competition as these technologies are laboratory-based and have no quality assessment component meaning that they do not apply to this current market need.
-Furthermore, they are well beyond the budget capabilities of most hospitals at $1MM per unit.
-See the folder on competition below.
+Whole Slide Scanning platforms are indirect competition: these technologies are laboratory-based and have no quality assessment component.
+These systems do not address to this market need and are well beyond the budget of most hospitals at `$1.0MM` per unit.

-[INSERT SCANNER COMPARISON HERE]

 !!! quote ""
     #### Leica Biosystems